-- Strong Family Resemblance: She greatly resembles her son, both physically and emotionally.
+- Strong Family Resemblance: She resembles her son, both physically and emotionally.
 They share may facial features such as face shape, eye shape, and green hair and eyes, but while her son's hair and eyes appear to be in a brighter shade of green, hers appear to be in a darker one.
 They're also both extremely emotional and kind individuals, both have Ocular Gushers and make exaggerated faces of surprise.
 She's also a fan of All Might and has his memorabilia spread around the house, though she doesn't go as overboard with it as her son does.

 - You Remind Me of X: According to All Might, she reminds him of Nana, his mentor.
 After meeting Nana himself, Izuku acknowledges the resemblance.

 Quirk: Fire Breath

 Izuku's father, who has yet to appear in the story.
 All that is known about him is that he has a fire-breathing Quirk and that he works abroad.

 - All There in the Manual: His name is only revealed in the databook.

 - Disappeared Dad: He's only mentioned once by his wife as a guy with a fire-breathing Quirk.
 It's revealed in Inko's character profile that he is still alive and currently works abroad.
 Izuku himself never mentions Hisashi, even in internal monologue, and when he gets his provisional hero license, he wants to show it to his mother and All Might, but not his father.